Fashionism-Bangkit-Capstone/Fashionism-Machine-Learning/README.md

 # TOP_BOTTOM_MODELLING Documentation
 ![Modelling](Images/Fashionism%20Roadmap%20(1).png)
 This code performs the task of constructing a dataset, downloading images, and training a model for classifying top and bottom clothing items.
 The documentation provides an overview of the code structure and its functionality.
+Full python notebook can be seen [here](https://github.com/Fashionism-Bangkit-Capstone/Fashionism-Machine-Learning/blob/main/TOP_BOTTOM_MODELLING.ipynb)

 ## Code Overview
 The code is written in Python and runs in a Jupyter Notebook environment.
 It consists of several sections, each performing a specific task.
 Here is an overview of each section: